Facts and Fallacies

 FALLACY.
 All mammals can contract and carry rabies, however bats are not asymptomatic carriers of the disease.
 In reality, bats contract rabies far less than other animals.
 Less than 1/2 of 1% of all bats may contract the disease.
-A variety of mammals can catch rabies, including foxes, skunks, raccoons, coyotes, bats, foxes, cats and dogs and even livestock.
+A variety of wild animals (rabies vector species) can catch rabies, including foxes, skunks, raccoons, coyotes and bats.
+Cats and dogs and even livestock can also contract rabies.

 2. Hundreds people die of bat rabies in the U.S. each year.

 FALLACY.
 There is only one to two human deaths per year from bat rabies in the United States.
 A person living in the U.S. is more likely to catch leprosy or the plague than to contract rabies from a bat.
 Throughout the world 30,000+ people die from the disease each year – 99% of these deaths come from contact with rabid dogs.
 In the United States, however, due to successful vaccination programs, contracting rabies from dogs and cats is now rare.

 3. A person can be bitten by a bat and not even feel it.